 - Artist recruitment is an organized effort that shows how a community is willing to welcome new artists and facilitate their establishment.

-- Events and venues are accessible to ensure that participation available to all of the community and visitors.
+- Events and venues are accessible to ensure that participation is available to all of the community and visitors.

 - Clear signage is in place so visitors and the community can recognize the boundaries.
 The signage can be enhanced with distinctive logos, maps and other visual materials.